Thriving Communities

 Restoring Communities in Need Across Ohio

 In 2011, the Land Conservancy founded Thriving Communities, a program designed to revitalize properties left vacant and abandoned in Cleveland.
-Many of the hardest hit urban neighborhoods have been historically marginalized and discriminated against.
 The program identified areas where urban blight was at its worst, and partnered with local, state, and federal agencies, small business owners, neighbors, and nonprofits to secure funding to repurpose abandoned properties for positive community use.

 Our Efforts